 Absolute no-nos’- chocolate, caffeine, alcohol, raw dried beans, moldy produce, avocados’ and salty stuff.

-There is controversy over the humble potato– some people say absolutely no, others will feed cooked peelings or mashed potato to their flock.
-The potato and tomato are both members of the nightshade family so if you’re cautious it’s wise to stay away from them.
+There is controversy over the humble potato– some people say absolutely no, others will feed cooked peelings or mashed potatoes to their flock.
+The potato and tomato are both members of the nightshade family, so if you’re cautious, it’s wise to stay away from them.

 If you are reading this, you are unlikely to be neglecting your birds!

-There are people who expect their hens to be completely self- sufficient and do not buy any feed believing that the chicken can find enough to live on in the yard.
+Some people expect their hens to be completely self-sufficient and do not buy any feed believing that the chicken can find enough to live on in the yard.

 They would scratch around on the farm and gather enough substance to stay alive.
-It should also be noted that in the ‘old time’ hens laid considerably fewer eggs because their diet was so bad.
+You should also note that in the ‘old-time,’ hens laid considerably fewer eggs because their diet was bad.

-We all love to let out girls out to patrol the yard and dispatch unwelcome guests such as caterpillars and bugs.
+We all love to let out girls patrol the yard and dispatch unwelcome guests such as caterpillars and bugs.
 Are your garden plants safe for them to nibble at?

 Interestingly, many of those plants mentioned are also poisonous to humans too!
 Chickens are pretty smart (mostly) and avoid things they should not eat.